Computerised Maintenance Management System

 Preventative Maintenance

-Scheduling and automating routine maintenance tasks to prevent equipment breakdowns and extend the lifespan of assets.
+Schedule and automate routine maintenance tasks to prevent equipment breakdowns and extend the lifespan of assets.

 Where is CMMS used?